 Now when I come across a site on any of these other tools, it’s kind of exciting.
 It’s like finding an ancient artifact.
 “This still exists!?
 How fascinating!”

 Don’t use any of these other tools, stick to WordPress.

 If you’re not sure or have another vision for your site outside the categories above, use WordPress.
-It’s the most flexible platform out there.
+It’s one of the most flexible platform out there.
 It will do ecommerce, it’ll do simple portfolios, it’ll do massive content sites, it’ll do Fortune 500 marketing sites, it’ll do it all.

 You might have to customize it more than other platforms in some situations but you can make WordPress do whatever you want it to.
 And just about anyone in online marketing knows their way around WordPress so you’ll be able to find plenty of people to help you when the time comes.

 Whether you want to build your site by hand or you have an online marketing agency to do it for you, you should still build on top of WordPress.
 It’ll shortcut programming work and let you edit basic items on your site without having to edit code.
 I’ve managed marketing sites of venture-backed tech startups that employed dozens of engineers — we still had our marketing site built on top of WordPress.
 It’s the standard choice.

 Step 4: Get a host for your website

 Now it’s time to get into the weeds a bit.
 The next steps really depends on your actual goals.